 Answering Common Questions about SMART SSDs

 SMART is a critical technology for SSDs, or solid-state drives.
 It makes locating the source of a failure simple and helps to reduce the occurrence of future failures.
-Although this technology started as a tool for hard drives, it is now in the front and center of SSD monitoring and performance awareness.
-The answers to these questions will help you clear up any confusion you may have about SMART and SSDs.
+SMART SSD monitoring and performance is an important tool for industrial applications that use industrial Flash storage.
+Here are answers to common questions that will help you clear up any confusion about SMART and SSDs.

 What is SMART?